TomasMikula/libretto/tutorial/basics.md

 It makes sense to distinguish between the two, as they exist at different stages.

-Note that `A =⚬ B` is _not_ a value.
-Even in other languages, it may have captured resources (i.e. it is a closure), and therefore must itself be treated as a resource that has to be consumed exactly once.
+Note that `A =⚬ B` is _not_ a value that can be freely used any number of times.
+It may have captured resources (i.e. it is a closure), and therefore must itself be treated as a resource that has to be consumed exactly once.

+Note that function _objects_ are not objects in the OOP sense.
+We call them objects because

+ - they exist at the _object-level_ (as opposed to the meta-level, where functions as code, `A -⚬ B`, exist);
+ - they are the _internal hom objects_ in a monoidal category.

 Function objects are introduced by `curry` and eliminated by `eval`: